Talakafafi/library-management-system-digi/README.md

 4. **Update User Information**
    - **PUT**: [http://localhost:8080/users/{id}]
    - **Description**: Updates the details of an existing user.
-You have to provide updated user information in the request body.
+You have to insert updated user information in the request body.

 5. **Delete a User**
    - **DELETE**: [http://localhost:8080/users/{id}]